Skip to content

 You, therefore, don’t need to worry about ingesting any unpleasant chemicals along with your dinner, even if you let the pan get hotter than is ideal.

-Additionally, these woks will work on all kinds of hobs, so whether you have a gas hob, an electric hob, or induction hob, you can use one.
+These Woks will work on all kinds of hobs, so whether you have a gas hob, an electric hob, or an induction hob, you can use one.
 The handles make it easy to lift the pan, so you can toss the ingredients around inside it without having to take it off the wok ring or grab a spoon.

 Le Creuset Wok, Oven Safe Glass Lid & Signature Steel Knob

-Furthermore, it’s very easy to wipe clean.
-Le Creuset recommends hand-washing the pan, rather than putting it in the dishwasher, but it’s simple to wipe out and since food doesn’t stick, you should find it easy to wash it.
+It’s very easy to wipe clean.
+Le Creuset recommends hand-washing the pan rather than putting it in the dishwasher, but it’s simple to wipe out, and since food doesn’t stick, you should find it easy to wash it.
 If you do want to put the pan in the dishwasher, you can – it’s only a recommendation that you hand wash it.

 What Are The Disadvantages of a Le Creuset Wok?